Bike Touring with the Surly ECR: 1,000 km Impressions + Build Specs

 Surly ECR (Extremely Comfy Ride)

 The last thing I’ll add, on a personal note, is that this is the best fitting bicycle I have ever put together.
 There is something special about a bike that feels as if you fit within the cockpit, instead of sitting upon it.
 It’s not as simple as choosing the right stem, or having your seat adjusted correctly.
 It’s kind of a divine match.
-I have purchased all the bikes I have ever owned sight unseen; some have worked and some have become my bike.
-This is definitely one of those.
+I have purchased all the bikes I have ever owned sight unseen; some have worked just OK, and others have become ‘my bike’.
+This is definitely one of the latter.

 - Frame: 20″ Surly ECR (large)